Linear orders: when embeddability and epimorphism agree: Introduction

 Our proof of the upper bound for scattered strongly surjective orders makes an essential use of both effective descriptive set theory and the fact that $\leq_s$ is a well quasi-order on the countable linear orders.
 The latter is the main theorem of \cite{Landra1979} and \cite{cacama}.

 Even if the study of the first two levels of the projective hierarchy is a long-standing topic, examples of sets that are true $\boldsymbol \Delta^1_2$ (that is, $\boldsymbol \Delta^1_2$ but neither analytic nor coanalytic) are very rare.
 The interest in these sets has recently been rekindled by Fournier's study of the difference hierarchy of co-analytic sets (\cite{fournier}).
-However, as far as we know, $\StS$ is the first concrete example of a $\check{\mathrm{D}}_2(\mathbf{\Pi}^1_1)$-complete set that is not made so by design.
+However, as far as we know, the set of countable strongly surjective orders is the first concrete example of a $\check{\mathrm{D}}_2(\mathbf{\Pi}^1_1)$-complete set that is not made so by design.
+Furthermore, two natural examples of sets which are complete in the dual class $\mathrm{D}_2(\mathbf{\Pi}^1_1)$ (consisting of the intersections of an analytic and a coanalytic set) were found in \cite{distances} and \cite{AC}.

 Here is the plan of the paper.

 In Section \ref{strongsurjectivity}, we prove some basic properties of strongly surjective linear orders, and we present a useful way of defining epimorphisms by pieces, that we use throughout the paper.